2011 Irish general election: Analysis

-In the immediate aftermath, Diarmaid Ferriter and David McCullagh compared the election to the 1918 vote which had swept the Irish Parliamentary Party from office and led to Sinn Féin establishing the First Dáil.
+In the immediate aftermath, Diarmaid Ferriter and David McCullagh compared the election to the 1918 election which had swept the Irish Parliamentary Party from office and led to Sinn Féin establishing the First Dáil.
 Ferriter argued that Fianna Fáil would struggle to make itself relevant on the opposition benches.
 Peter Mair remarked on parallels between Fianna Fáil's collapse and those of Christian Democracy in Italy and the Progressive Conservatives in Canada, as well as the slower decline of Northern Ireland's founding party, the Ulster Unionists.

 Ferriter described the election as a personal triumph for Enda Kenny.
 The new Taoiseach had proven his doubters wrong and seen off a challenge from what the author termed "posh boys" in his own party.
 Though frequently underestimated, Kenny had demonstrated a "ruthless canniness" borne of three and a half decades in public life.
 The journalist Pat Leahy wrote that Kenny's combination of good humour and seriousness of purpose became popular with voters during the campaign.
 Ferriter also remarked that in common with European sister parties, the Greens had suffered from a fickleness in their support base.
 Deaglán de Bréadún compared the Greens to "early Christians", saying their beliefs would endure despite an electoral trouncing.
 Internationally, Bloomberg considered the election result a bad omen for other euro zone leaders, including French president Nicolas Sarkozy who was up for re-election in 2012.

 At the time, the election was the third most volatile in democratic Europe since 1945, after Italy in 1994 and the Netherlands in 2002.
 Although there had been a modest shift to the left, analysts wondered if 2011 qualified as a realigning election, given the survival of Ireland's traditional party system and the replacement of one government led by the centre-right with another.
 Writing a decade later, Ferriter described the vote as "revenge rather than revolution".
 The replacement of Fianna Fáil with a Fine Gael–Labour coalition represented historic continuity; Mair wrote that the volatility of the electorate in the absence of a major new party was virtually without precedent internationally.
 He said Ireland was now a "one-and-two-halves party system", and believed Fianna Fáil would spend a long period in opposition but was likely to return to power in the medium term.
 A study by Stephen Quinlan and Martin Okolikj found that voter loyalty to Fianna Fáil had been declining in the 2000s, and the party had become increasingly reliant on the economy to buttress its support, especially among educated voters.
 Ferriter said it was ironic that the party's survival had been assured by the PR–STV electoral system it had twice tried to abolish in the twentieth century.